functions-lab/geo2sigmap/gen_data/README.md

 ### Docker
->Note: the docker way may suffer from performance loss due to xvfb virtual framebuffer.
+>Note: Docker may suffer from performance loss due to xvfb virtual framebuffer.

 Run the following command to use our pre-compiled docker image:
 ```console